brenocq/flatland-xr/README.md

 ## 📖 Introduction

-Have you ever asked yourself: **"How would a tech giant build XR glasses for the inhabitants of Edwin Abbott's Flatland?"**
+Have you ever wondered: **"How would a tech giant build XR glasses for the inhabitants of Edwin Abbott's Flatland?"**

 Me too.